youngjuning-archive/eslint-config/README.md

 ## Installation

 > First of all, Please remove existed config in your project to avoid dependency conflict.

-> remove eslint、prettier dependency in your project
+> Please remove eslint、prettier、typescript dependency in your project.

 ```sh
 $ yarn add -D @youngjuning/eslint-config-airbnb